 Simplicity and the Conclusion

 Now that’s a lot of options, and I didn’t even exhaust them!
 But in general, you want a weapon, armor, and a focus for a spellcaster, plus food and water if your DM wants to be sure you have that.
-But you can purchase whatever your DM makes available to you, and as always these are simply suggestions to get you started.
+But you can purchase whatever your DM makes available to you, and as always, these are simply suggestions to get you started.
 Get creative, and your DM might just cut down on some prices, give you a magic item, or even make an entire arc out of looking for the person who created an item of yours!
-Now go and buy everything that your heart desires and your wallet won’t regret (in DnD of course)!
+Now go and buy everything your heart desires, and your wallet won’t regret (in DnD, of course)!